jxyangrs/saterr/readme.txt

-% Microwave-radiometer Noise (MNoise) simulator for noise simulation, characterization and analysis
+% Microwave-radiometer SIMulator (MSIM) for diagnosing observation error and quantifying uncertainty propagation
-%       The simulator can mimic a spaceborne total power radiometer w/ focus on studying the impact of a range of noise
+%       The simulator can mimic a spaceborne total power radiometer w/ focus on RFIC noise and a range of error sources
-%       Step1. simulating counts, Step2. calibrating count to antenna temperature (TA) and visualization
+%       Step1. simulating counts; Step2. converting count to antenna temperature (TA) and visualization
 %
 % Input:
 %       Flexible setup and combination.
 See Examples and Program Layout for details.
-%       All advanced settings are made in msim_set_*.m under ./src/set/
+%       All settings are made in scripts of "msim_set_*.m" under the directory of "./src/set/"
 %
 % Output:
 %       count, TA, visualization